High Fashion (Addison Rae song)

 "High Fashion" is a song by American singer Addison Rae.
-It was released on February 14, 2025, through Columbia Records, as the third single from Rae's debut studio album Addison.
+It was released on February 14, 2025, through Columbia Records, as the third single from Rae's debut studio album, Addison.
+A synth-pop and electropop track with new wave and R&B elements, "High Fashion" was written by Rae, Elvira Anderfjärd, Luka Kloser, and Tove Burman, and produced by Kloser and Anderfjärd.

+An accompanying music video was directed by Mitch Ryan and filmed in New Orleans, Louisiana, Rae's home state.
+It received a nomination for Best International Pop Video at the 2025 UK Music Video Awards and won Best Color Grading at the Hollywood Music Video Awards 2026.
 "High Fashion" received praise from music critics, with emphasis on the song's production and on the continued strength of Rae's recent releases.
 The song featured in the setlist of her debut concert The Addison Tour in 2025.
-An accompanying music video was directed by Mitch Ryan and filmed in New Orleans, Louisiana, Rae's home state.
-It received a nomination for Best International Pop Video at the 2025 UK Music Video Awards.

 Background and release

 On October 30, 2024, the song was teased via a telephone call from the number located on Rae's website.
 In Rae's Rolling Stone February 2025 cover story, it was revealed that Rae was working on her debut studio album and would soon be releasing her third single titled "High Fashion".
 Rae worked with MxM Music's songwriters Luka Kloser and Elvira Anderfjärd to write the song.
 An official teaser was published on February 10, 2025, announcing the release date to be February 14, 2025.
 The cover art was revealed on February 12, 2025.

 In the song's refrain, Rae sings "I don't need your drugs / I'd rather get high fashion."
-The mid-tempo track was written by Rae alongside Tove Burman and producers Luka Kloser and Elvira Anderfjärd.
+The mid-tempo synth-pop and electropop track has new wave and R&B elements, and was written by Rae alongside Tove Burman and producers Luka Kloser and Elvira Anderfjärd.
 In an interview with Vogue France, Rae described it as "a very free-spirited track", comparing it to her 2024 single "Diet Pepsi", "but in a rawer, more intense, very sexy way, with a touch of vulnerability", sharing that she "put a lot of myself into this song."
 She said the idea for the song came from seeing a funny Pinterest post: "It was like, 'Fuck cocaine—let's get high on fashion!' [...]
 It was like, 'I don't need your drugs.'
 As in, 'I don't need this person's addictive energy in my life, I'd rather have high fashion.'"